maderikra/aspace_fast_subjects/README.md

     \#\# Plug-ins to load.
 They will load in the order specified AppConfig[:plugins] = ['local', 'lcnaf','fast_subjects']
 3. Restart ArchivesSpace.

+## Add FAST to Controlled Value List
+Before using the plugin for the first time, FAST needs to be added as a valid subject source in your repository.

+1. Select the **System** menu
+2. Select **Manage Controlled Value Lists**
+3. Under List Name, select **Subject Source**
+4. Click **Create Value**
+5. Enter the term **fast** in all lowercase.
+6. Verify that FAST has been added to the bottom of the Subject Source List.
+The translation should have been auto-populated with "FAST (Faceted Application of Subject Terminology)".

 # Usage